isomerpages/moe-anchorgreenpri/_partners/Parent Support Group (PSG).md

 Join our AGPS PSG Family now!
 -----------------------------

-1. Please click on the [Google link](https://docs.google.com/forms/d/e/1FAIpQLSerEYjJ_Lyt1hwOCuf3GpG2MyLDGp9_-zyr5q80n22bXgFpdQ/viewform) and fill in your details.
+1. Please click on the <a href="https://docs.google.com/forms/d/e/1FAIpQLSerEYjJ_Lyt1hwOCuf3GpG2MyLDGp9_-zyr5q80n22bXgFpdQ/viewform" target=_blank>Google link</a> and fill in your details.

 2. Scan the QR code and fill in your details.